Skip to content

 Aftercare for traction alopecia hair transplant

 Your doctor can also recommend the intake of certain vitamins and minerals.
 Popular ones include vitamin C, vitamin D, biotin, and other B-group vitamins.
-Vitamin C in particular can help accelerate the healing process of your scalp due to its involvement in wound healing processes, especially if the follicular unit transplant (FUT) technique was used for your surgery.
-Others like biotin have gained popularity for helping with hair growth and improving the mechanical strength of hair strands, thanks to its ability to boost keratin production.
+Vitamin C in particular can help accelerate the healing process of your scalp due to its involvement in wound healing processes7, especially if the follicular unit transplant (FUT) technique was used for your surgery.
+Others, like biotin, have gained popularity for helping with hair growth and improving the mechanical strength of hair strands, thanks to its ability to boost keratin production8.

-Apart from medications and supplements, there are many numerous post-transplant instructions that must be followed.
+Apart from medications and supplements, numerous post-transplant instructions must be followed.
 Some of them include:

 • Avoiding exercise for 2 weeks

-• Avoiding direct strong sun for 2-4 weeks
+• Avoiding contact with direct sunlight for at least 4 weeks

 Summary

 Traction alopecia is mostly caused by hairstyles that create a pulling force on the roots of the hair.
 When noticed early enough, it can be prevented and successfully treated.
-But when left unnoticed, it can lead to permanent hair loss — a condition that can be treated with a hair transplant.
+But when left unnoticed, it can lead to permanent hair loss, at which point it can be treated with a hair transplant after proper assessment by the surgeons.

 If you are exploring having a hair transplant for traction alopecia, book your consultation today.
 Our lead surgeons will be more than happy to give you more information on the personalised hair transplant service we offer at The Treatment Rooms London.